elidupuis/leaflet.zoomfs/README.md

 ### Caveat

 Any inline style on your map container will be removed when `exitFullscreen` is triggered. `position:relative` is re-applied automatically as this is required by Leaflet.
+I strongly recommend you have a position and height declared in your base CSS like so:

+    #map {
+      position: relative;
+      height: 400px;
+    }

 # Notes